annasanders/annasanders.github.io/ms_projects/dsta_5304/dsta5304 masters degrees.markdown

 In a perfect world, my preliminary evaluation will be a survey that is directly linked to the dashboard/visualization.
 A survey evaluation would also allow feedback from the largest and likely widest subset of users.
 I would like to design the survey to collect qualitative data on the overall design, visualizations, and ease of use.
 In the survey, there would be a section of general questions, like 'how easy was this dashboard to navigate,' 'how easy was each chart to read.'
 Another section would focus more on individual visual marks and representation, like 'did you find the colors distinct enough' and 'were the axes easy to read and interpret.'
 The last section would ask specific questions on overall insights a user would be able to gain from the graph.
 Asking these questions would help determine if valuable and correct insights were being gained from looking at the data.
 Lastly, there would be a free text option to provide any additional questions or comments.
 The dashboard would be successful if most responses were positive on the dashboard's features and visual representation, and if the user correctly identified overall trends within the data.

 However, as I am likely not able to collect that type of feedback on my personal project website, I have instead chosen to ask my friends and family for direct feedback on this iteration of the visualization.
-Some highlights include:
-- The color scales are visually appealing
-- The drop down menu was intuitive enough
-- Some of the graphs still look cluttered, especially the institution breakdown
-- Some degree options are sparse and may not need to be included

 In future versions, I would like to further refine the filtering and display of the data.
 The individual Degree Program filter is fine, but I would like to have the overall list searchable and allow for multi-selection to look at multiple degree programs in aggregate.
 I would also like to find out why there doesn't seem to be data for 2011, which makes the overall visualization look unreliable as it is missing data.